 Any time you are taking exposures longer than several seconds, whether you are using a film camera or a CCD camera, the telescope needs to be guided to prevent streaking.
 While modern telescope drives are excellent with PEC or PPEC, they will not produce streak-free images without adjustment every 30 to 60 seconds.
-The ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM allow simultaneous guiding and imaging, called self-guiding (US Patent 5,525,793).
+The ST-7E, ST-8E, ST-9E and ST-10E allow simultaneous guiding and imaging, called self-guiding (US Patent 5,525,793).
 This is possible because of the unique design employing 2 CCDs.
 One CCD guides the telescope while the other takes the image.
 This resolves the conflicting requirements of short exposures for guiding accuracy and long exposures for dim objects to be met, something that is impossible with single CCD cameras.
-Up to now the user either had to set up a separate guider or use Track and Accumulate to co-add several shorter images.
+Up to now the user either had to set up a separate guider or use

+Track and Accumulate to co-add several shorter images.
 The dual CCD design allows the guiding CCD access to the large aperture of the main telescope without the inconvenience of off-axis radial guiders.
 Not only are guide stars easily found, but the problems of differential deflection between guide scope and main scope eliminated.
+Due to the large size of the imaging CCD in the ST-1001E, however, a second CCD for tracking cannot be used.
+For this model camera we recommend the STV autoguider.

 Track and Accumulate is another SBIG patented process (US #5,365,269) whereby short exposures are taken and added together with appropriate image shifts to align the images.
-It is supported by the ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM camera software, but will generally not produce as good as results as self guiding, where the corrections are more frequent and the accumulated readout noise less.
-It is handy when no connection to the telescope drive is possible and also works best on cameras with larger pixels like the ST-9XE or for cameras with smaller pixels in binned mode.
-For cameras with smaller pixels imaging in high resolution mode such as the ST-7XE, ST-8XE, ST-10XE, ST-10XME and ST-2000XM, SBIG is proud to make self-guiding available to the amateur, making those long exposures required by the small pixel geometry easy to achieve!
+It is supported by the ST-7E, ST-8E, ST-9E, ST-10E and ST-1001E camera software, but will generally not produce as good as results as self guiding, where the corrections are more frequent and the accumulated readout noise less.
+It is handy when no connection to the telescope drive is possible and also works best on cameras with larger pixels like the ST-1001E.
+For cameras with smaller pixels such as the ST-7, ST-8 and ST-10E, SBIG is proud to make self-guiding available to the amateur, making those long exposures required by the small pixel geometry easy to achieve!